The Bottom Line

 The Approach

 The Culture of Repair Project supports initiatives working toward a world that reflexively, competently and confidently turns to repairing before discarding stuff and buying anew.
-Support takes the form of collaborating with other organizations, providing logistical support, sharing information, and helping secure funding.
+Support takes the form of collaborating with other organizations, providing logistical support, sharing information, networking, and helping secure funding.

 Non-Partisan Initiative